tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Attribution =

-This package includes GeoLite library distributed by MaxMind, available from [MaxMind](http://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention"), and also includes IP2Location open source libraries available from [IP2Location](http://www.ip2location.com "IP Address Geolocation to Identify Website Visitor's Geographical Location").
+This package includes GeoLite2 library distributed by MaxMind, available from [MaxMind](http://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention") (it requires PHP 5.4.0+), and also includes IP2Location open source libraries available from [IP2Location](http://www.ip2location.com "IP Address Geolocation to Identify Website Visitor's Geographical Location").

 Also thanks for providing the following great services and REST APIs for free.